 "I think that having a data management plan is absolutely crucial and planning for archiving and making your data accessible (after a suitable time period if you like) is really important for research in the future.
 There are now some great resources out there that help you to organize and plan your data collection and make it more usable for yourself as well as others who may wish to use it in the future.
 Make a plan.
-Stick to the plan from day one."
+Stick to the plan from day one and adapt it as your project evolves and your needs change."